thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 course you can create your own by just implementing the `org.thymeleaf.messageresolver.IMessageResolver` interface.

-> The thymeleaf-spring3 integration package offers an `IMessageResolver`
+> The Thymeleaf + Spring integration packages offer an `IMessageResolver`
 > implementation which uses the standard Spring way of retrieving externalized
 > messages, by using `MessageSource` objects.